Module mz_compute::render::continual_task

 Expand description

-A continual task presents as something like a BEFORE TRIGGER: it watches some input and whenever it changes at time T, executes a SQL txn, writing to some output at the same time T. It can also read anything in materialize as a reference, most notably including the output.
+A continual task presents as something like a TRIGGER: it watches some input and whenever it changes at time T, executes a SQL txn, writing to some output at the same time T. It can also read anything in materialize as a reference, most notably including the output.

 Only reacting to new inputs (and not the full history) makes a CT’s rehydration time independent of the size of the inputs (NB this is not true for references), enabling things like writing UPSERT on top of an append-only shard in SQL (ignore the obvious bug with my upsert impl):